KadirDokur/BashScripting/README.md

 WARNING !
-Some scripts may not function as they are intented because the development environment is not a native Linux.
+Some scripts may not function as they are intended because the development environment is not a native Linux.
 It is better and more convenient to work with the bash scripting in a Linux distrubition.
 So if you are having troubles getting them work on your Windows machine, try executing them again on a Linux operating system.
 I will be adding comment lines for these specific scripts regarding the issue.

 List of contents: